Accounting Crime Defense Lawyers (Art. 310 CP)

 Why Alonso Sala for Accounting Crime?

-Accusations of double accounting and document omission.
-Strategies to dismantle 'B-Box' indications
+Technical defense against accusations of double accounting and document omission, with strategies to dismantle 'B-Box' indications

-- task'Danger crime' defense: attack link with tax fraud.
+- 'Danger crime' defense: attack link with tax fraud.

 Economic Criminal Law in Spain: Tax Fraud, Money Laundering and Corporate Crimes